davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 This function is used to complete pending deallocations for a list of strategies for an operator.
 The function takes a list of strategies and the number of pending deallocations to complete for each strategy.
 For each strategy, the function completes pending deallocations if their effect timestamps have passed.

 Completing a deallocation decreases the encumbered magnitude for the strategy, allowing them to make allocations with that magnitude.
-Encumbered magnitude must be decreased only upon completion because pending deallocations can be slashed before they are completable.
+Encumbered magnitude must be decreased only upon completion as pending deallocations can be slashed before they are completed.

+*Effects*:
+* If the deallocation delay has passed for an allocation, update the allocation information to reflect the successful deallocation, and remove the deallocation from `deallocationQueue`

+*Requirements*:
+* Strategy list MUST be equal length to `numToClear` list

-### Allocation Delays Changes
+### Allocation Delay Changes

 #### `setAllocationDelay`